 Find the Best Outdoor Doormat in 3 Easy Steps

-We all know that finding the perfect outdoor mat for your front door can be tough.
+We all know that finding the best outdoor doormat for your front door can be tough.
 With so many different colors, materials and sizes available, your choices can be overwhelming.

 But, don't worry!
-We've got you covered with our 3-step guide on how to find a great outdoor doormat - one that will make you smile every time you come home.
+We've got you covered with our 3-step guide on how to find the best outdoor doormat - one that will make you smile every time you come home.

 Doormats intended for outdoor use get wet all of the time - not just from the weather directly but from being walked on with wet shoes.